 Gamers, meanwhile, might recognise St James’ Park from its numerous appearances in the FIFA videogames.

 The popular and acclaimed tour fills you in on the fascinating history and gives you access to the full stadium, including the home dressing room, media suite and director’s box.
+Our hotel is just 5 minutes away from Saint James’ Park.

 Dating back to 1839, Victoria Tunnel was first used to transport coal under the city all the way to the River Tyne.
 It fell out of use for some time, until it was later used as a bomb shelter during World War II.